7 Signs of Emotional Toxicity

 One reason why it’s so difficult to deal with an emotionally intoxicated person is the self-imposed barrier caused by an uncompromising attitude.

 If you’re feeling this way, it’s possible that you’ve lost the ability to be flexible in your desire to keep everything under control.
 Try to be nicer to yourself and others.

 If you’re emotionally toxic, then your insecurities are probably surfacing and controlling your life.
 You’re more reactive and often defensive.

-As a consequence, you think you need someone at your side who will satisfy your wants, protect you and get you through your day because you can’t do anything for yourself.
+As a consequence, you think you need someone at your side who will satisfy your needs, protect you, and get you through your day because you can’t do anything on your own.
 Obviously, you need to work on this in order to restore your self-esteem and emotional identity.